 - Induction Generators

 Induction generators are essentially induction motors which are run slightly above the synchronous speed associated with the supply frequency.
-They have no means of producing or generating voltage unless they are connected to an external source of excitation.
+See an explanation of how induction motors work on the AC Motors page.
+Induction generators however have no means of producing or generating voltage unless they are connected to an external source of excitation.
 The squirrel cage construction is used for small scale power generation because it is simple, robust and inexpensive to manufacture.

 - Fixed Speed Induction Generator

-Fixed speed induction generators actually run over a small speed range associated with the generator slip.
+Fixed speed induction generators like the one described above actually run over a small speed range associated with the generator slip.
 They receive their excitation from the electricity supply grid and can only be run in parallel with that supply.
 When used on line, they are fine for returning power to the grid from which they derive their excitation current but useless as standby generators when the electric grid goes down.
 Their limited speed range restricts the possible applications.

 - Variable Speed - Self Excited Induction Generator(SEIG)